Manufacturing – The Process

 The powder base is put into the color blend machine.
 We offer all kinds of solid colors from simple black or white to our proprietary Tennessee Green.
 We then blend a UV inhibitor right into the resin, to make sure your color stays true for years to come.

-We have six proprietary stone blends including Brazilian Terracotta, Ash Granite, Sandstone Granite, and Verde Granite.
+We have six proprietary stone blends including Ash Granite, Sandstone Granite, and Verdi Granite.
 For those, we use a combination of colors mixed together into a translucent base blend.
-The Verde Granite blend, for example, is a green translucent with speculate added in different shades of green, black and white.
+The Verdi Granite blend, for example, is a green translucent with speculate added in different shades of green, black and white.

 We can match or create any color you desire and even create your own unique granite blend as well.